Holbrook in Navajo County, Arizona — The American Mountains (Southwest)

 Topics.
 This historical marker is listed in this topic list: Government & Politics.
 A significant historical date for this entry is January 9, 1830.

 Location.
 34° 54.167′ N, 110° 9.489′ W. Marker is in Holbrook, Arizona, in Navajo County.
-Marker is on West Arizona Street near Navajo Boulevard (Business Interstate 40), on the left when traveling east.
+It is on West Arizona Street near Navajo Boulevard (Business Interstate 40), on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: 100 East Arizona Street, Holbrook AZ 86025, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 7 other markers are within 14 miles of this marker, measured as the crow flies.
-Historic Wagon Road (approx. 0.2 miles away); Sidney Sapp House (approx. 0.2 miles away); Henry R. Holbrook (approx. 0.2 miles away); Wigwam Village #6 (approx. 0.6 miles away); Little Colorado River Bridge (approx. 0.6 miles away); The Old Fort (approx. 10 miles away); Historic Woodruff Snowflake Bridge (approx. 13.2 miles away).
+At least 7 other markers are within 14 miles of this marker, measured as the crow flies: Historic Wagon Road (approx. 0.2 miles away); Sidney Sapp House (approx. 0.2 miles away); Henry R. Holbrook (approx. 0.2 miles away); Wigwam Village #6 (approx. 0.6 miles away); Little Colorado River Bridge (approx. 0.6 miles away); The Old Fort (approx. 10 miles away); Historic Woodruff Snowflake Bridge (approx. 13.2 miles away).